 Some people use acupuncture to reduce osteoarthritis pain.
 The technique is painless and involves the insertion of small fine needles at select points in the body.
+Acupuncture is considered a safe alternative medicine approach.
 Some, but not all, studies have found that acupuncture is effective for treating chronic pain and can help provide pain relief for osteoarthritis.

 Transcutaneous electric nerve stimulation (TENS) uses low-level electrical pulses to suppress pain.
 A variant (sometimes called percutaneous electrical nerve stimulation, or PENS) applies these pulses through a small needle to acupuncture points.
 Some people with knee osteoarthritis find this treatment helpful.